nerdy-tech-com-gitub/llama-stack/CONTRIBUTING.md

 4. Ensure the test suite passes.
 5. Make sure your code lints.
 6. If you haven't already, complete the Contributor License Agreement ("CLA").
+7. Ensure that the pull request has been reviewed and approved by the code owners listed in the `.github/CODEOWNERS` file.
+8. Verify that the changes do not introduce any issues or conflicts with the existing codebase.

 ## Contributor License Agreement ("CLA")
 In order to accept your pull request, we need you to submit a CLA.
 You only need